Joels2000/techBasics1_Joel_Schiffer/README.md

 ### ASCII Artwork of a CAT

-I chose to use a Cat, because I thought it could be an easy animal to recreate.
+I chose to use a *Cat*, because I thought it could be an _easy animal_ to recreate.